Chart Color Schemes

 Educational attainment in Boambee aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates of 27.6%, exceeding the SA4 region average of 19.8% and Rest of NSW's rate of 21.3%.
-Bachelor degrees are the most common at 18.0%, followed by postgraduate qualifications (5.0%) and graduate diplomas (4.6%).
-Vocational credentials are also prevalent, with 38.6% of residents aged 15+ holding such qualifications, including advanced diplomas (11.4%) and certificates (27.2%).
+The area's educational profile is notable regionally, with university qualification rates at 27.6%, exceeding the SA4 region average of 19.8% and that of Rest of NSW at 21.3%.
+Bachelor degrees are the most common at 18.0%, followed by postgraduate qualifications at 5.0% and graduate diplomas at 4.6%.
+Trade and technical skills are prominent, with 38.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.4% and certificates at 27.2%.

 Frequently Asked Questions - Education